fsninetwo/AI-challenge-task-9/README.md

 3. **Using the Application**

-   The app will present two options:
+   The app now presents three options and stays running until you choose to exit:

    ```
    Select input mode:
    1) Paste description text (e.g., an 'About Us' section)
    2) Enter the service's name
+   3) Exit
    ```

    * **Option 1: Paste Description**
      - Choose `1`
-     - Paste your text (multiple lines allowed)
+     - Paste your text (multiple lines allowed, press **Enter** on an empty line to finish)
-     - Send a blank line to finish input

    * **Option 2: Service Name**
      - Choose `2`
      - Type the name (e.g., "Spotify", "Slack")
      - Press Enter

+   * **Option 3 / q / quit / exit**
+      - Cleanly stops the program

+   After each analysis finishes, the menu re-appears automatically so you can process another service without restarting the app.

+   During the call to OpenAI you'll see a small spinner (| / – \) so you know the request is in progress.

 4. **Output**